Costa Rica

 Smithsonian Student Travel Experts

-A Smithsonian Student Travel Expert will join the group for three to four days of the itinerary.
+A Smithsonian Student Travel Expert will join the group for four or five days of the itinerary.
 A professional in their field, they will tie in their knowledge and experiences with the themes of the program and share their insights and passion for the region during talks and informal conversations throughout their time with the students.
-Meet last summer’s experts below.
+Meet next summer’s expert below.

 Michele Gualtieri looking up and smiling while wearing chef coat and standing against old brick building

-Dr. Neeti Bathala, Ph.D. – Ecologist
+Dr. Neeti Bathala, Ph.D. – Ecologist (joining the July 20 departure)

 Dr. Bathala brings almost two decades of experience in higher education, teaching ecology and environmental sciences at both the undergraduate and graduate levels.
 She is currently serving as Visiting Faculty in Environmental Science at Villanova University.
 An ecologist by training, Dr. Bathala has participated in numerous local and global conservation projects.
 She has degrees from Rutgers University (B.S.), Temple University (M.A.), Duke University (M.E.M.) and the University of Georgia (Ph.D.).
 During her graduate studies at Duke University, Dr. Bathala studied conservation biology in Costa Rica with the Organization for Tropical Studies (OTS).
 She has spent time at numerous biological research stations in Costa Rica and has volunteered with sea turtle conservation efforts at Tortuguero National Park.
 In addition to her work in terrestrial ecosystems, Dr. Bathala has been involved in several National Science Foundation (NSF) post-doctoral Chautauqua Field programs studying biodiversity and marine communities in Belize, Hawaii, and the Galápagos Islands.
 Dr. Bathala has taught several marine-based ecology courses domestically and at the Honduras Roatan Institute of Marine Sciences (RIMS).
 She is a certified PADI SCUBA diver and has completed day and nighttime dives in the Caribbean and Pacific Ocean.
 As an author, speaker, and educator, Dr. Bathala is involved in community public education on environmental issues.
 She is deeply committed to projects encouraging STEM, particularly for women in the sciences.
 She serves on the Board of Advisors of the Sarah P. Duke Gardens at Duke University and has also contributed her time as a mentor for students in Duke’s Nicholas School of the Environment graduate program.